OmarElbanna/CARPOOL-Flutter-App/README.md

 ## Overview

-In this version of the application, Carpool will concentrate on rides to or from Abdu-Basha and Abbaseya square, with designated destination points at Gate 3 and 4.
 The service will operate at fixed times, with a starting ride at 7:30 am from different locations and a return ride at 5:30 pm from the Faculty of Engineering campus.

 To foster a sense of trust and security, users are required to sign in with an active account ending in @eng.asu.edu.eg, ensuring a closed community environment.
 Notably, Carpool adopts a unique strategy, being operated by students for students.